osmcode/osmium-tool/man/osmium-add-locations-to-ways.md

 command can be updated with the **apply-changes** command using the **--locations-on-ways** option.

-This program will not work on full history files.
+This command will not work on full history files.

+This commands reads its input file(s) only once and writes its output file in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.

 # OPTIONS